 Are the Treatments Safe?

 Excess fluoride can discolor the teeth and may even become toxic, inducing vomiting or nausea among other side effects.
-However, when administered by an experienced dentist the chances are slim to none and fluoride treatments are completely safe and harmless.
+However, when administered by an experienced dentist the chances are slim to none and fluoride treatment are completely safe and harmless.

 If you’re in the Richmond, TX area reach out to Mission Bend Family Dentistry for all of your fluoride treatment needs.